campanam/RatesTools/README.md

 # RatesTools
-Scripts to calculate de novo mutation rates
+Pipeline to calculate de novo mutation rates from trios